Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 This will display the value of the Header Section text box, where the Total Sales value is calculated.

-• Select the Header Section text control along with the child label and set their Visible Property value to No, to keep it hidden when the report is Previewed or printed.
+• Select the Header Section text control along with the child label and set their Visible Property value to No, to keep it hidden when the report is previewed or printed.

 • Save the report with the changes.